 Once we arrived at the casting, it was impossible not to ogle all the babies crammed into the waiting area.
 I’ve never seen a collection of more beautiful children—every colour of the rainbow.
 After signing in, we were told to wait until they called us to meet with the photographer.
 Oh, and wait we would.
 Which brings me to the next lesson.

-Why the new Gerber Baby is step in the right direction—but just a small one Lesson #2: Consider how your kid handles waiting around.
+Lesson #2: Consider how your kid handles waiting around.
 One of the major character traits any photographer will be looking for in young children is temperament.
 Your little lady could be Kendall incarnate, but if she can’t sit in front of a camera without bursting into tears, or if keeping her entertained for hours in a small room with lots of strangers is going to be a huge challenge, then modelling is probably not her calling.

 When we finally did meet the photographer, the whole interaction took no more than five minutes.
 He snapped a few test shots, asked me to dance around to get my daughter to smile, and that was it.
 If we landed the gig, the casting team told us, they’d be in touch over email.